Bauakademie: Reconstruction

 In October 2016, the President of the Prussian Cultural Heritage Foundation, Hermann Parzinger, advocated for the reconstruction of the Bauakademie, with the proposal to use the building as an architecture museum.
-Berlin has architectural collections, such as those in the art library and the state library, in the architecture museum of Technical University of Berlin, in the Academy of the Arts, and in the Berlinische Galerie, but no major architectural museums.
+Berlin has architectural collections, such as those in the art library and the state library, in the architecture museum of Technische Universität Berlin, in the Academy of the Arts, and in the Berlinische Galerie, but no major architectural museums.
 "Isn't it a fascinating idea to finally bring all the treasures of these institutions together in one center?"